Director of Long Beach Trauma Recovery Center

 Khouzam, H.R., Ghafoori, B., & Hierholzer, R.W.
 (2005) Progress in Identification, Treatment, and Diagnosis of Posttraumatic Stress Disorder.
 In T.A.
 Corales (Ed.), Trends in Posttraumatic Stress Disorder Research (pp. 1-25).
 New Jersey: Nova Science.

-Ghafoori, B., Caspi, Y., and Smith, S. (expected publication: 2016) International Perspectives on Traumatic Stress: Theory, Access, and Mental Health Services.
-Under contract with Nova Science Publishers.
+Ghafoori, B., Caspi, Y., and Smith, S. (2016) International Perspectives on Traumatic Stress: Theory, Access, and Mental Health Services.
+Nova Science Publishers.

 2009-2012 National Institute of Health (NIH), Research Infrastructure in Minority Institutions (RIMI)